 Living Life Free of Shoulds

 If I’m honest, shoulds are engrained in us now.
-I feel that this is a behavior replacement we could all be working at our whole lives and one of the most important.
+I feel that this is a

 I work with entrepreneurs and business owners consulting on strategy all the time.
 Do you know what I hear MOST?
 That they feel they SHOULD be doing this or SHOULD be doing that.